brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo.md

-  This will be from top-level `assets/images`, where we'll keep all images for Hugo's processing (this makes them "global resources," as noted in the documentation.)
+  This will be from top-level `assets/images`, where we'll keep all images for Hugo's processing (this makes them "global resources," as noted in the documentation).
 */}}
 {{- $src := resources.Get (printf "%s%s" $imgBase (.Get "src")) -}}
 {{- $alt := .Get "alt" -}}